 When burning trash, toxic materials are released into the environment, so it isn’t the best solution for waste disposal.

-7. Too much single-use plastics
+7. Too many single-use plastics

 As shocking as it might sound, a massive amount of plastic waste (~40%) is from single-use packaging.